peritob/HD-amplicon-processing/process_data_with_wf-amplicon.md

-Will use nextflow epi2me to process fastq_pass files output from MinION.
+Plan to use nextflow epi2me to process fastq_pass files output from MinION.
 For example using _Ceratobasidium theobromae_ _HD_ amplicon barcode24.

 ``
 mkdir HD-amplicons